-How will proxies be solicited and who will pay for the
+How will proxies be solicited and who will pay for the solicitation?

-solicitation?
 We will pay the cost of this solicitation of proxies.
-In addition to use of the mail, the officers, directors, and employees of Bancorp and its subsidiaries may solicit proxies personally or by telephone, facsimile, or electronic means.
+In addition to the use of the mail, officers, directors, and employees of Bancorp and its subsidiaries may solicit proxies personally or by telephone, facsimile, or electronic means.
 These individuals will not be specially compensated for these solicitation activities.
-Arrangements will also be made with brokerage firms and certain other custodians, nominees, and fiduciaries for forwarding solicitation materials to the beneficial owners of shares held of record by these persons, and we will reimburse them for their reasonable expenses incurred in forwarding these materials.
+Arrangements will also be made with brokerage firms and certain other custodians, nominees, and fiduciaries for forwarding solicitation materials to the beneficial owners of shares held of record by these persons, and we will reimburse them for their reasonable expenses incurred in forwarding these materials which we anticipate to be de minimis in nature.

-What happens if the annual meeting is adjourned or

-postponed?
-Your proxy will remain valid and the shares may be voted at any adjourned or postponed annual meeting.
+What happens if the annual meeting is adjourned or postponed?
+Your proxy will remain valid and the shares may be voted at any adjourned annual meeting when resumed or at any postponed annual meeting.
 You will still be able to change your vote or revoke your proxy until the voting occurs.